rwaynewhite15/note-recorder/README.md

 # Express.js Note Recording App

-  ## A note taking aplication created using express.js to store and serve data.
+  ## A note taking application created using express.js to store and serve data.

   <br>